Are you prepared for the big day? With my first pregnancy, the only reason I felt prepared at all was because of this book:

 I hope you enjoy them as much as I do!
 But until you do, here are a few gems to get you started.

-40 Terrible Things No One Tells You About Pregnancy
+40 Things You Need to Know, Including Pregnancy Symptoms No One Tells You About

 Yep.
 That saliva is gonna be crazy.
 (You may have an excess of bodily fluid elsewhere, as well…)